CityOfNewYork/patterns-cli/docs/contributing.md

     src/{{ pattern type }}/{{ name }}/{{ name }}.{{ extension }}

-For example, all of the relevant Accordion Component dependencies live in:
+For example, all of the relevant **Accordion Component** dependencies live in:

     src/component/accordion/accordion.slm   // Markup
     src/component/accordion/accordion.js    // JavaScript
     src/component/accordion/_accordion.scss // Styling
     src/component/accordion/accordion.md    // Documentation
     src/component/accordion/readme.md       // Developer Usage

+The [`make` command](./commands/make.md) takes care of managing this organization for you when creating new patterns using the command.
+See the [documentation for more details](./commands/make.md).

 ### Style Guide